schlomo/berliner-baeder-booking/README.md

   USAGE

-    ▸ 0 <command> [ARGUMENTS...]
+    ▸ berliner-baeder-booking <command> [ARGUMENTS...]
 [OPTIONS...]

+  Examples:
+  asap "Mariendorf (" your@email.domain
+  book lankwitz Donnerstag 17:00 your@email.domain 5

-  COMMANDS — Type '0 help <command>' to get some help about a command
+  COMMANDS — Type 'berliner-baeder-booking help <command>' to get some help about a command

     pools                                List pools and courses
     slots                                List available time slots for a pool
-    book                                 Book a slot
+    book                                 Book a slot for specific date and time
-    test                                 Test
+    asap                                 Book a slot as soon as possible

   GLOBAL OPTIONS